ESA-EarthCODE/documentation/pages/Technical Documentation/Open Science Catalog (OSC)/Contributing to the Open Science Catalog.md

 - ask for a code snippet that demonstrates how to run the code (if applicable) After any required changes are made, the OSC entries are ingested in the catalog.

-When a new product or workflow is ingested in the OSC, the team will encourage you to promote it on the (EarthCODE forum)[https://discourse-earthcode.eox.at/].
+When a new product or workflow is ingested in the OSC, the team will encourage you to promote it on the [EarthCODE forum](https://discourse-earthcode.eox.at/).